 - Adjusted EBITDA does not reflect the interest expense, or the cash requirements necessary to service interest or principal payments, on indebtedness;

 - Although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future, and Adjusted EBITDA does not reflect cash requirements for such replacements;

 - Stock-based compensation expense is an important element of the Company’s long term incentive compensation program, although the Company has excluded it as an expense when evaluating our operating performance;

 - Adjusted EBITDA does not include loss from discontinued operations.
 Loss from discontinued operations mainly relates to the research and development activities of REG Life Sciences; and

 - Other companies, including other companies in the same industry, may calculate these measures differently, limiting their usefulness as a comparative measure.

-Renewable Energy Group, Inc., (Nasdaq: REGI) is leading the energy industry transition to sustainability by transforming renewable resources into high-quality, cleaner fuels.
-REG is an international producer of cleaner fuels and North America’s largest producer of biodiesel.
-REG solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
-REG utilizes an integrated procurement, distribution and logistics network to operate 14 biorefineries in the U.S. and Europe.
-In 2018, REG produced 502 million gallons of cleaner fuel delivering over four million metric tons of carbon reduction.
-REG is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.
+Chevron Renewable Energy Group is leading the energy industry transition to sustainability by transforming renewable resources into high-quality, lower carbon fuels.
+Chevron Renewable Energy Group is an international producer of cleaner fuels and North America’s largest producer of biodiesel.
+Chevron Renewable Energy Group solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
+Chevron Renewable Energy Group utilizes an integrated procurement, distribution and logistics network to operate 14 biorefineries in the U.S. and Europe.
+In 2018, Chevron Renewable Energy Group produced 502 million gallons of cleaner fuel delivering over four million metric tons of carbon reduction.
+Chevron Renewable Energy Group is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.

 Note Regarding Forward-Looking Statements